 A culture happy to embrace tales and games

 A zest for life is part of the Inuit DNA.
 Their place names even have a humorous quality.
 And their throat singing contests always end in a burst of laughter—even though the person who laughs loses.
 The Inuit have a great sense of sportsmanship: it’s more important to take part than to win.

 The Nunavik culture dates back four thousand years.
 Life is governed by nature and the seasons and by the topography of the land.
 It is said that the Inuit have 50 different terms for snow, given how important its precise description is to their way of life.
 In reality, they have 12 terms.

-There are 14 communities spread along Hudson Bay, Ungava Bay and the northern tip of Québec, each with its own history and tales.
-Anyone returning from a trip to Nunavik has stories as impressive as the length of the fish featured in the fishing tales they were regaled with!
+There are 14 communities spread along Hudson Bay and Ungava Bay, each with its own history and tales.
+Anyone returning from a trip to Nunavik has many stories as impressive as the length of the fish featured in the fishing tales they were regaled with!